Hannah Schofield

 Non-fiction:

-Please think of me for popular history, particularly areas that have been under-taught in western education or women’s/domestic/family/social history – I would always be delighted to hear from experts in those fields.
+I’m very selective in this area, but please think of me for popular history, particularly areas that have been under-taught in western education or women’s/domestic/family/social history – I would always be delighted to hear from experts in those fields.

 If you think we could be a good match, please submit to me via the button below.
 Thank you to all authors who choose to do so – I’m looking forward to hearing from you!